-Keith is a lawyer and technologist.
-His work focuses on building participation in complex systems.
+Keith Porcaro is a lawyer and technologist.
+His work focuses on the formation of legal norms in a digitizing society.

 Keith is the co-founder of Digital Public, which uses trusts to help communities protect and govern digital assets.

 Keith is also an adjunct professor at Georgetown University Law Center, where he teaches a class on Criminal Justice Technology, Policy, and Law, and a fellow at Duke's Center on Law and Technology.